elijahr/nim-ci/README.md

 #### `all_the_things`

-Install your project, run its tests, and build distribution packages.
+Install your project, run its tests, and build artifacts.

 #### `install_nim_project`